Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Formulation on bipartite graphs

 In our case, we consider a boundary condition twisted by $\ztwoCZ$.
 It is implemented by applying $\VCZ$ to the system in a halfway manner.
 Specifically, we take $L_1 \to\infty$ and forget the periodicity $x_1\sim x_1 + L_1$.
 Then, we focus on the region around $x_1 = 0$.
 We apply $\VCZ$ to the region $x_1 \leq 0$.
 Precisely, we transform our Hamiltonian by the operator

-We can modify the definition of $\VCZ^{\mathrm{half}}$ up to a local unitary transformation around the location of the defect, which does not affect our argument.
+We can modify the definition of $\VCZ^{\mathrm{half}}$ up to a finite-depth unitary transformation around the location of the defect, which does not affect our argument.

-Under the twisted boundary condition defined by (\ref{halfVCZ}), the original operators (\ref{cubU}) and (\ref{cubUhat}) no longer commute with the Hamiltonian.
+Under the twisted boundary condition defined by (\ref{halfVCZ}), the original operator (\ref{cubUhat}) no longer commutes with the Hamiltonian.
 Conjugating (\ref{cubU}) and (\ref{cubUhat}) by (\ref{halfVCZ}) and restoring finite $L_1$, we obtain the modified symmetry operators with a proper redefinition of the junction between the $\ztwoCZ$ defect given by

 which commute with the defect Hamiltonian with the twisted boundary condition.
 Finally, we have the projective representation

 The sign factor arises from the anticommutation of $X_v$ and $Z_v$ at the vertex $v = (0,N_{2}+\frac{1}{2},\cdots,N_{p+1}+\frac{1}{2},N_{p+2},\cdots,N_d)$.